Excel18-coder/vconect/README.md

 ## Project info

-**Vconect** is a modern digital marketplace built for Kenya, connecting buyers and sellers across various categories including education, entertainment, health, jobs, transport, and more.
+**Vconect** is a modern digital marketplace built for Kenya, connecting buyers and sellers across housing, transport, entertainment, and general shopping.

 ## 🏗️ Architecture

 This is a full-stack application with:

 - **Frontend**: React + TypeScript + Vite + Tailwind CSS + shadcn/ui
 - **Backend**: Node.js + Express + Neon (Postgres) + Cloudinary
 - **Authentication**: JWT-based auth with refresh tokens